 Will my room be carpeted?

-Krieg and King Halls have carpeted rooms, while Brown, France, and Miller do not have carpet.
+Krieg Hall has carpeted rooms, while Brown, France, King East and Miller do not have carpet.

 Can I bring a refrigerator?